prof3ssorSt3v3/mad9011/docs/modules/week13/README.md

 **Adobe XD Top 10 Plugins (2020)**

-Let's follow this tutorial to install a some useful plugins.
-Feel free to try as many as you like.
-We will use these plugins for our class excercises: `Photosplash 2`, `Icons 4 Design`, `UI Faces`
+Let's follow this tutorial to install some useful plugins.
+We will use these plugins for our class excercises: `Photosplash 2`, `Icons 4 Design`, and `UI Faces` but feel free to try as many as you like.

 <YouTube
   title="Adobe XD Top 10 Plugins (2020)"
   url="https://www.youtube.com/embed/d-Hxze_r9rU"
 />

-The last plugin we will use for our class is *Google Spreadsheet Plugin* which is very useful when designing with data.
+One last plugin we will use is *Google Spreadsheet* which is very useful when designing UI with data.

 <YouTube
   title="Google Sheets Plugin for Adobe XD – Design with Data"